ArtFeel/GoogleConversionTracking/README.md

-GoogleConversionTracking
+Google Conversion Tracking
 ========================

-Storing Google Conversion Tracking Source Code for Cocoa Pods
+This repo is purely used to cache versions of Google Conversion Tracking for use within Cocoapods.
+As long as Google does not add support of versioning.